imagej/imagej.github.io/pages/Spline_Deformation_Generator.md

 {% include component-stats
 content=':sc.fiji:SplineDeformationGenerator\_'
 %}![SplineDeformationGenerator available image
-deformations](Spline-deformations-examples.gif
+deformations](/images/pages/Spline-deformations-examples.gif
-"SplineDeformationGenerator available image deformations")
+"SplineDeformationGenerator available image deformations")"

 **SplineDeformationGenerator** is an image processing interface for image deformations developed as an ImageJ plugin.
 It can perform 5